kaledaljebur/syn-denial-of-service-attack/README.md

 - This is for Vu23215 AT2 Part2 Activity5 - questions e and f.
 - Download the [Python file](https://github.com/kaledaljebur/syn-denial-of-service-attack/blob/main/dos.py) into Kali's Desktop.
-    - You may try right click on the link, then select ***Save link as...***
 - Implement the following:
     - cd Desktop
     - sudo python ./dos.py 192.168.1.2 192.168.1.200 80 10